On this page

 The Butterfly Foundation have developed an information sheet for education and care services to support students experiencing an eating disorder.

 The Butterfly Foundation offers training and development for education and care services to support positive body esteem and resilience in young people.

 Media Smart is an evidence based 8 lesson media literacy program developed by Flinders University suitable for girls and boys in late primary school or early high school.
 Media Smart targets media internalization which refers to when people believe they must look like the ideal images presented in the media.
 The program is suitable to be taught in a range of classes including English, Study of Society, Home Economics, Physical Education, Pastoral Care and Home Group.

-A non-specific care plan HSP110 (DOC 166KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people requiring support to manage eating disorders.
+An emotional wellbeing care plan HSP400 (DOC 111KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people requiring support to manage eating disorders.

 An oral eating and drinking care plan HSP210 (DOC 254KB) may be completed by a health professional in consultation with parents or legal guardians when a child has a high risk of choking or requires their food consistency to be modified or they need to be fed.
 Generally a child with an eating disorder does not require an oral eating and drinking care plan.

 A health support agreement HSP120 (DOC 243KB) and safety and risk management plan HSP121 (DOC 147KB) may be completed where a parent indicates their child has an eating disorder and requires additional support and assistance.
 There does not need to be a care plan completed by a health professional in place.
 The support agreement is completed by the parent and education or care service to document specific risk minimisation strategies, individualised management and treatment for the child in the context of the education or care service.

 The guide to planning health support – HSP125 can assist in the development of the health support agreement by prompting through a series of questions and considerations.